Point of View Definition:

 One of the hardest points of view to write, this mode adds an all-knowing narrator to the story, who may or may not be one of the acting characters.
 The narrator floats above the story, not limited to any one character, and shares with the reader bits and parts from anywhere.

 The 3rd person omniscient POV uses the same pronouns as the limited one, and it sounds something like this:

-He lifted his rifle, looked down the barrel at his faraway target, and slowly squeezed the trigger.
+He lifted his rifle, looked down the barrel at his distant target, and slowly squeezed the trigger.
 The recoil pounded into his shoulder.
 Excitement rushed down his spine when the target fell.
-If he’d known that his target was in fact his own sister, he would have wept instead.
+If he'd known that his target was in fact his own sister, he would have wept instead.

 In this example, the main character has no way of knowing who the target is.
 The all-knowing narrator gives the reader an extra detail that changes the entire story.

 Be careful when you decide to write in the 3rd person omniscient point of view.
 You'd need a strong voice and a unique style.
 Understand that the omniscient voice does not simply tell everything that happens.
 Choosing what to share with the reader and what to keep to yourself is, like all writing, an art.